|

 Executive has individual reclinable seats and armrests, whereas Economy’s benches cannot be moved back or forth and only the aisle seat (part of the bench) has an armrest.

-Another difference is travel time.
-The purely Eksekutif trains that depart from Gambir take 6:30 hours on average to reach Yogyakarta, whereas the cheaper Ekonomi class trains take on average 7:30 hours.
-Which makes the prices obviously different too.
+The Eksekutif trains that depart from Gambir take 6:30 hours on average to reach Yogyakarta, whereas the cheaper Ekonomi class trains take on average 7:30 hours.

 ExecutiveEconomy